marianorivera/aagm.github.io/README.md

 ## Author’s Information

-Submitted papers should author blinded and do dot have been published, accepted or under review elsewhere.
+Submitted papers should author blinded and do not have been published, accepted or under review elsewhere.
 Non-peer reviewed media, such as Arxiv do not violate the terms.

 Submissions need to follow the single-blind policy and be formatted in LNCS style, with a maximum of 14 pages (including references).